 Troy is partnered in ministry with his wife, Lori, who has found creative ways to put her Theatre degree to use in the local church.
 She has also served on the worship team, as a Sunday School teacher, and as a local women's speaker.
 Together they are raising their three boys, Garrett, Matthew, and Will.

 Dr. Steve Pope

-Pastor Duke has been the pastor at Jefferson Baptist Church in Jefferson, Oregon, for 37 years.
-He grew up in Oregon and Washington and graduated from Western Baptist College (now Corban University) in Salem, Oregon, and has since earned a Master's Degree and is continuing work on his doctorate.
+Pastor Duke has been the pastor at Jefferson Baptist Church in Jefferson, Oregon, for 44 years.
+He grew up in Oregon and Washington and graduated from Western Baptist College (now Corban University) in Salem, Oregon, and has since earned a Doctorate Degree.

 When he first began pastoring, the congregation consisted of 25 members and was meeting in the local City Hall.
 In the following years the church was able to purchase its own land, and all of the present buildings, including an 800-seat sanctuary were constructed on a cash basis and with volunteer labor from the congregation.
 Construction is continuing on a new Christian Education Building as well as additional parking areas.